-Notice the value that you typed now appears in the Custom Specified Age In Days column.
-When a value is present in both the Default Policy Age In Days column and the Custom Specified Age In Days column, the system uses the custom age in days to qualify records for archiving.
+The value that you have entered is displayed in the Custom Specified Age In Days column.
+When a value is present in both, the Default Policy Age In Days column and the Custom Specified Age In Days column, the system uses the custom age in days to qualify the records for archiving.

 - If necessary, run an on-demand archive process.